Saint-Georges-de-Didonne

 Saint-Georges-de-Didonne (/fr/) is a commune in the Charente-Maritime department and Nouvelle-Aquitaine region in southwestern France.

-An important seaside resort of Royan and the coast of Beauty, on the right bank of the mouth of the Gironde estuary and adjacent Atlantic Ocean, Saint-Georges-de-Didonne is a major economic and tourist centers of royannaise metropolitan city which it is now becoming a residential suburb.
-It has a population of 5,342 inhabitants (2019) - to over 50,000 people during the summer season - and is part of the agglomeration community of Royan Atlantique with 83,661 inhabitants (2019).
+An important seaside resort of Royan and the coast of Beauty, on the right bank of the mouth of the Gironde estuary and adjacent Atlantic Ocean, Saint-Georges-de-Didonne is a major economic and tourist center of the Royan urban area, of which it is now becoming a residential suburb.
+It hosts over 50,000 people during the summer season.